-- be working at all levels of the organization and
+- be working at all levels of the organization;

-but let’s get back to the main question.
-So what’s the difference between a scrum master and a leader?
+The difference between a scrum master and a leader

 If you start with the scrum master, what should a scrum master be doing?

-- Scrum master should be observing through whatever senses they have, for example, seeing sensing, smelling, seeing the body language, and observing what’s going on and that means a lack of judgment.
-So I observe that when you behave like this, something happened and so on.
+- Scrum master should be observing through whatever senses they have, for example, seeing sensing, smelling, seeing the body language, and observing what’s going on.
+That means a lack of judgment.
+Eg, I observe that when you behave like this, something happened and so on.

-- Maybe helping people, but not inflicting help.
-Helping when help is requested, coaching people professionally, asking Socratic open questions, when there’s permission from the coachee to do that, giving advice, when advice is requested.
+- Helping people, but not inflicting help.
+Helping when help is requested, coaching people professionally, asking socratic open questions (when there’s permission from the coachee to do that), giving advice (when advice is requested).

-- Acting as a change agent for the rest of the organization, removing impediments that are beyond the control and influence of the teams or teams of teams
+- Acting as a change agent for the rest of the organization by removing impediments that are beyond the control and influence of the teams or teams of teams.

 - Working with leadership to help cultivate the environment where agility can grow.